QUB-ASL/bzzz/docs/HOW_TO_BUILD_BZZZ.md

 <img width="600" src="images/UBEC.png">

-* Use double sided tape to stick the receiver to inside of the front of the controller case.
+* Use double sided tape to stick the receiver to inside of the back of the controller case.
 * place the receivers antennas through one of the slots in the controller case and tape cable tie them to the arms or legs approx 90° apart.

 <img width="600" src="images/Receiver_in_case.png">